nrk19/dns-sistema.sol/README.md

 #### named.conf.local ####

-In this file is were the zones are defined, is here where we will indicate where the files of each zone will be store.
+In this file is where the zones are defined, so it is here where we will indicate where the files of each zone will be stored.
 Also, we need to set the role of the server (master or slave).
 The configuration of the file will be sligthy different between master and slave in this case.

 **Master:**